youngmanalive/bloom/README.md

 ```

-A simple mousemove event listener is added to our Animation class to initialize the Seed objects.
+A mousemove event listener is added to our Animation class to initialize the Seed objects.

 ```JavaScript
 // animation.js